 Noah sent out birds, a raven, and a dove to see if there was any dry land.
 (There was still lots of water everywhere) At first, the birds didn’t find any dry land, so Noah tried again after 7 more days and this time the dove came back with an olive leaf, so Noah knew the waters were starting to dry up enough to soon get off the ark.
 After another seven days he sent the dove back out and this time the dove didn’t return.

-Now that the waters were dried up, Noah, his family, and all the animals came off the ark onto dry land and Noah build an altar to worship the Lord.
+Now that the waters were dried up, Noah, his family, and all the animals came off the ark onto dry land and Noah built an altar to worship the Lord.

 Then the Lord put a rainbow in the sky as a symbol to show His promise to never flood the earth again.
 That’s why, after it rains, we can often see a rainbow.